cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 run summary and provide 'ggplot2'-based graphics for data exploration and model diagnostics.

-`r pkg("xpose.nlmixr")`:
+`r pkg("xpose.nlmixr2")`:
-Graphical Diagnostics for Pharmacometric Models: Extension to 'nlmixr'
+Graphical Diagnostics for Pharmacometric Models: Extension to 'nlmixr2' (superseding the `xpose.nlmixr` package)

 # Datasets or Single Models